IvLabs/resources/graph-representation-learning/README.md

 # Graph Representation Learning

 ## Courses
-These courses will help you understand Graph Representation Learning along with enabling you to read and implement papers.

-CS224W: Machine Learning with Graphs

 1. [CS224W: Machine Learning with Graphs](https://www.youtube.com/playlist?list=PLoROMvodv4rPLKxIpqhjhPgdQy7imNkDn)
 This course, starts with a basic overiview of graph thoery before diving deep into all the significant development in GraphML field.